Table of contents:

 In a Google Search Campaign, the person who Googles “local real estate agent” is already looking for a real estate agent, in a Facebook campaign, you are targeting people who, based on their demographic, lifestyle, behaviors, interests, etc, might be interested in a real estate agent.

-Which means Google ads generate hotter leads than Facebook ads.
+Which means Google ads generate hotter leads than Facebook ads in 2023.

 Yes, Google ads can seem more expensive, but in the long run, you are targeting people that are further along in the conversion funnel, meaning they might not just be interested in what you offer, they are actually searching for it.